 - Unusually aggressive behavior

 Seek immediate medical attention if you or a loved one is suffering any of these symptoms, as they can indicate a lethal condition.
+If your loved one has passed due to a severe TBI, contact a wrongful death attorney in Oklahoma City.

 Severe brain injuries may lead to long-term complications, including permanent brain damage, mobility issues, altered personality, loss of bowel or bladder control, and sexual dysfunction.